jonathanasullivan/jonathanasullivan.github.io/_pages/about.md

 :rotating_light: **I am actively recruiting a PhD student for Fall '24.
 For interested, prospective students please see the [Opportunities](https://jonathanasullivan.github.io/opportunities/) page for full details** :rotating_light:

 ## News
 - Aug 2023: Paper on the unequal impacts of large-scale land acquisitions was accepted to PNAS.
-See a short write-up [here](https://sbs.arizona.edu/news/large-scale-land-acquisitions-exacerbate-local-farmland-inequities)
+See a short write-up [here](https://sbs.arizona.edu/news/large-scale-land-acquisitions-exacerbate-local-farmland-inequities).
 - June 2023: Featured on a podcast about "How scientists are helping flooding communities".
-See recording [here](https://www.abc.net.au/listen/programs/scienceshow/how-scientists-are-helping-flooding-communities/102502174)
+See recording [here](https://www.abc.net.au/listen/programs/scienceshow/how-scientists-are-helping-flooding-communities/102502174).
 - April 2023: I helped host the first Flood Justice Symposium at the Univesrity of Arizona.
-See the full recording of the event [here](https://www.youtube.com/watch?v=ZpwcF45ynjc)
+See the full recording of the event [here](https://www.youtube.com/watch?v=ZpwcF45ynjc).
 - Feb 2023: Collaboration with Dr. Tulbure's GAEC Lab at North Carolina State University on generating flood maps for communities.
 Part of an AGU Thriving Earth Exchange project.
-See more [here](https://thrivingearthexchange.org/project/reidsville-ga/) and [here](https://storymaps.arcgis.com/stories/0af8842aa6984ec8b2403f3c2e0a3337)
+Learn more [here](https://thrivingearthexchange.org/project/reidsville-ga/) and [here](https://storymaps.arcgis.com/stories/0af8842aa6984ec8b2403f3c2e0a3337).